PolyhedralDev/TerraDocs/docs/config/development/pack-from-scratch/carving.rst

     The fractalizer type ``FBM`` combines multiple layers (or octaves) of the :doc:`noise sampler </config/documentation/objects/NoiseSampler>` in order to add more detail to the sampler.

-    The newly cached ``simplex`` sampler will be generally used for terrain samplers as terrain typically utilizes 2 dimensions.
+    The newly cached ``simplex`` sampler will be generally used for terrain samplers as they typically utilize 2 dimensions.

-    The newly cached ``simplex3`` sampler will be used for the carving that will implemented in this guide as it works with 3 dimensions.
+    The newly cached ``simplex3`` sampler will be used for the carving that will implemented in this guide as they work with 3 dimensions.

 2. Add carving abstract config
 ------------------------------